Post-Newtonian expansion of fluxes from a scalar charge on an inclined-spherical orbit about a Kerr black hole: Results

 \subsection{Comparison with Numerical Results}

 For our expressions for the scalar fluxes, as with all PN expressions, they are valid for orbits with sufficiently large separations.
 However, being exact functions in spin $a$ and inclination $x$, they should be valid throughout the parameter space $\{a,x\}$.
 To validate and probe the applicability of our scalar flux expressions over the orbital parameter space, we compare our PN expanded scalar flux expressions with numerical scalar flux data generated from the \texttt{Teukolsky} package of the Black Hole Perturbation Toolkit \cite{TeukolskyBHPT,BHPTK18}.
+We evaluated the numerical Teukolsky solutions to sufficiently high precision (40 digits) such that numerical error in the solution is not visible on any of our plots.

 In Figure \ref{fig:NumComp}, we present a comparison of the energy flux at infinity with $a = 0.9M$ and $x \in \{1/2,-1/2,1/4,-1/4\}$.
 We note that the fall-off becomes increasingly rapid as we include more terms in the expansion, with the expected residual scaling in $1/p$ for the number of PN terms included in the expansion.
 We also note that the fall-off behavior is similar for different values of $x$, although some of the low-PN fluxes from retrograde orbits differ significantly as the particle approaches the strong-field.
 We attribute this to our expansions being exact functions of $x$.